The art of anti-poaching: How military veterans are switching fire to the front line of conservation.

 The project is supported by the David Shepherd Wildlife Foundation.
-The Bigger Picture Exhibition will be held at the Mall Galleries, London, between June 27th to July 2nd 2017.
 If you would like to support the vital work carried out to train, equip and protect the rangers please visit our webpage or social media sites shown below.

 For further information about the art exhibition or how to support this worthwhile project, please contact